deNBI/simpleVMWorkshop/part4.md

 who could reproduce your results.
 Alternatively, you can also provide the Rmarkdown document together with the input data to reproduce the last part of the analysis and the visualization.

+You can share your research results via Zenodo, Figshare and other providers who will generate a citable, stable Digital Object Identifier (DOI) for your results. [re3data](https://www.re3data.org/) provides an overview of research data repositories that are suitable for your domain-specific research results.

 Back to [Part 3](part3.md)